CiscoWebexTeamsAmbassadors/StarterKits/contributing.md

 - [X] Ensure that you have a repository owner to monitor issues and respond to any PR’s
 - [X] A precomposed Dockerfile (a Deploy to Heroku button is recommended but not mandatory)

-#### Directions to Submit a new PowerUp
+#### Directions to Submit a new Starter Kit
 The Cisco Spark Ambassador PowerUps website is powered by GitHub pages.
-In order to add a new listing submit a Pull Request to the PowerUps [repository](https://github.com/CiscoSparkAmbassadors/PowerUps/).
+In order to add a new listing submit a Pull Request to the PowerUps [repository](https://github.com/CiscoSparkAmbassadors/StarterKits/).

 This Pull Request needs to consist of a new markdown file that carries the name of your project submission as an addition to the /bots folder,  my-application.md as an example.
-The file should be in the following format ([example](https://github.com/CiscoSparkAmbassadors/PowerUps/commit/d13ef671130f7f112b28b1e39730713250179838)):
+The file should be in the following format ([example](https://github.com/CiscoSparkAmbassadors/StarterKits/commit/d13ef671130f7f112b28b1e39730713250179838)):

 ``` markdown
 ---